 Fruits, including cactus fruits, should only be offered as a special treat.
 Once a month or so you can give your tortoise a small piece of fruit such as a strawberry, a ¼ of a peeled banana, or a ¼ slice of peeled cantaloupe.
 Fruit has too much sugar and water to be fed in large amounts, and should only be fed in moderation (no more than 10% of the diet).
 Sugar and starch disrupt digestion by changing the type of bacteria that live in the tortoise’s hindgut.
 Do not feed tortoises frozen vegetables or sodium-rich foods including canned vegetables, dairy products, breads, and celery.

 Supplemental foods should be served on a dish or feeding platform to prevent ingestion of gravel or sand, which can cause gastrointestinal irritation or impaction.

-Make sure that water is available in the enclosure at all times.
+Make sure that water is available in the enclosure a few days of the week.
 Keep the water dish in the same place so the tortoise knows where to find it.
 Your tortoise will get a lot of its water from its food, so you may not see it drink frequently.
 However, tortoises enjoy soaking occasionally, and so the water dish should be just a few inches deep, and wide enough for the tortoise to sit in.